Some of the offers on this page may have expired.

 According to Experian, an excellent credit score isn’t as uncommon as you may think.
 Their data shows that the majority of U.S. consumers are at least in the good credit range, with 21 percent of people qualifying for the excellent tier.

-Experian also found that the average credit score in the U.S. has seen a steady climb for years, all the way up to 703 as of recent.
+Experian also found that the average credit score in the U.S. has seen a steady climb for years, all the way up to 711 in 2020.

 FICO credits an increase in credit responsibility, reduced negative histories and consumer education for the improvement.